Morpeth conveyancing FAQs

 Conveyancing fees will include fees and disbursements.

 Disbursements are the third-party costs incurred on your behalf, for example HMLR registration fees and management company information.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our legal fees for buying or selling a house in Morpeth are fixed, - for a standard transaction, what we quote is what you pay